 Consider this: With unrestricted access to the internet an insider data theft incident can be as simple as a disgruntled (or negligent) employee logging in to a personal cloud storage website and transmitting sensitive data to an external server.

 As an employer you are responsible for ensuring that your employees use company-provided resources appropriately; workplace internet misuse is no exception.
+Learning how to stop internet abuse in the workplace will ensure that your employees do not use company resources in a way that could leave you liable for damages.

 If your employees use the company internet for illicit purposes such as piracy, data theft, harassment, hacking, and related activities there is a significant risk that your company will be held liable for any associated damages.